-The organization was experiencing more denied claims than usual in hospital and physician group settings.
+The organisation was experiencing more denied claims than usual in hospital and physician group settings.
 By assessing these denial statistics against industry benchmarks, the team identified gaps and helped quantify the profitability and margin gains that would result from improving revenue cycle processes.

-Due to the complex nature of the regulatory environment and the wide range of topics being addressed routinely, the organization’s compliance group had been struggling to articulate findings and issues to the board in a clear and concise manner.
-Protiviti worked with the compliance group, sharing valuable insights into effective techniques for executive-level reporting based on experiences at other healthcare organizations.
+Due to the complex nature of the regulatory environment and the wide range of topics being addressed routinely, the organisation’s compliance group had been struggling to articulate findings and issues to the board in a clear and concise manner.
+Protiviti worked with the compliance group, sharing valuable insights into effective techniques for executive-level reporting based on experiences at other healthcare organisations.
 The compliance group began leveraging the audit team’s annual risk assessment process and results to develop their own work plan.
 Once the board observed the effectiveness and clarity of the new reports coming from internal audit, they asked the audit team to remodel the reports for the compliance group as well.
 By studying those reformatted and restructured reports — including uniform risk rating and an executive summary reporting format — the board could more readily focus on the areas of greatest concern.

-In addition to addressing the key areas above and performing the various audits planned following the annual risk assessment process, Protiviti executed numerous ad-hoc special projects requested by executive leadership and the board to assist the organization with new and emerging issues.
+In addition to addressing the key areas above and performing the various audits planned following the annual risk assessment process, Protiviti executed numerous ad-hoc special projects requested by executive leadership and the board to assist the organisation with new and emerging issues.

 A Relationship Gone Right

-By proactively seeking value, staying inquisitive, looking outside the box, and ultimately investing in an outsourced relationship with a multifaceted and experienced internal audit partner, this energetic healthcare organization was able to achieve more material and meaningful audit findings, in an arrangement that proved to cost less than an in-house internal audit function.
-While the search for value began by seeking access to a highly experienced team of auditors, through its relentless drive for improvement in all areas, the organization ended up cultivating a strategic partner with broad expertise across a variety of business functions — a partner who could consult at the highest level and communicate directly with the board on a regular basis to support the organization’s mission and strategic objectives.
+By proactively seeking value, staying inquisitive, looking outside the box, and ultimately investing in an outsourced relationship with a multifaceted and experienced internal audit partner, this energetic healthcare organisation was able to achieve more material and meaningful audit findings, in an arrangement that proved to cost less than an in-house internal audit function.
+While the search for value began by seeking access to a highly experienced team of auditors, through its relentless drive for improvement in all areas, the organisation ended up cultivating a strategic partner with broad expertise across a variety of business functions — a partner who could consult at the highest level and communicate directly with the board on a regular basis to support the organisation’s mission and strategic objectives.
 The vision shared by both parties continues to enable impactful contributions daily, with value that is reflected in the bottom line as well.